 Bustling with restaurants, bars and cafes, Notting Hill is a treasure trove for those ready to explore.
 Luckily, the Urban Walkabout guide to Notting Hill offers some much needed help in choosing among the numerous venues.
 And, yes, we’re featured, too!

 You’ll find plenty of entertainment in West London, be it live music, cinema or theatre.
-Notting Hill Arts Club and the Tabernacle have live events most nights of the week, or if you’re ready to venture a bit further west, Shepherds Bush Empire and Hammersmith Apollo Theatre host plenty of big music and entertainment acts.
+The Tabernacle and Notting Hill Arts Club have live events most nights of the week, or if you’re ready to venture a bit further west, Shepherds Bush Empire and Hammersmith Apollo Theatre host plenty of big music and entertainment acts.

 Creativity and innovative approach to theatre is guaranteed at the Gate Theatre, The Print Room and the Bush Theatre that offer some of the finest off-West End performances, so make sure to take look at what’s on!